 When starting your doctoral journey, it is very easy to feel overwhelmed.
 Especially when you begin to learn more about program requirements and courses.
 One of the requirements of Walden’s doctoral programs is to complete a Doctoral Writing Assessment (DWA).
 Personally, when I first heard about this requirement, I know that I was pretty nervous.
 I had always done well in my writing courses, but what if my writing wasn’t strong enough for the doctoral level work that Walden was expecting?

 The Doctoral Writing Assessment is designed to assess current writing capabilities, including writing strategies, grammar, punctuation, and scholarly writing.
-During your first term, you will submit your original writing piece by Day 7 of Week 2 based on the prompt in the classroom, and you will receive your assessment score one week after the course ends.
+In the beginning of your program, you will submit your original writing piece by Day 7 of Week 2 in the DRWA classroom based on the prompt in the classroom, and you will receive your assessment score one week after the course ends.
 Depending on your score, you will be required to take Graduate Writing I and II, Graduate Writing II, or review resources from the Walden Writing Center.
 To learn more about the process and scoring, visit the Doctoral Writing Assessment Requirement page.

 The assessment itself is not meant to be stressful.
 In fact, it is a chance for you to show who you are and what you are capable of!
 Use this assessment as an opportunity to allow Walden to learn more about who you are outside of the classroom and what you have accomplished throughout your academic career.